-- Review operations (including their scheduling and timekeeping practices, written job descriptions, and assignment of side work to tipped employees) to ensure proper work assignments and tracking of time spent performing tip eligible work; - Consider paying tipped employees the full minimum wage for time worked before and after service (where permitted by state and local law) and/or modifying their hours and hiring non-tipped employees to perform side work; - Audit applicable wage and hour practices (including tip credit notices, tip policies, reporting procedures for payroll discrepancies, and wage statements); - · Train managers on the DOL's requirements; and - Consult with counsel regarding any changes to existing policies, practices, or procedures necessary to comply with the new tip credit regulations.
+Review operations - including scheduling and timekeeping practices, written job descriptions, and assignment of side work to tipped employees - to ensure proper work assignments and tracking of time spent performing tip-eligible work;

+- Consider paying tipped employees the full minimum wage for time worked before and after service, where permitted by state and local law, and/or modifying their hours and hiring nontipped employees to perform side work; - Audit applicable wage and hour practices, including tip credit notices, tip policies, reporting procedures for payroll discrepancies, and wage statements; and - Train managers on the DOL's requirements.

 Employers also should be mindful that the DOL's rule only concerns employer obligations under the FLSA.
 Employers may be subject to different or additional restrictions applicable to tipped employees under state and local laws, such as the New York Hospitality Industry Wage Order.

 The DOL's new tip credit regulations do not supersede these laws, and covered employers must comply with both the FLSA and any applicable state and local laws.